The ultimate guide to viewing student houses

 It also needs to be taken seriously.
 Damp not only smells bad, but it can also cause health problems and ruin clothes.

-When viewing a potential student lets, check the walls and ceilings, particularly around windows.
+When viewing potential student lets, check the walls and ceilings, particularly around windows.
 Look out for flaking paint or wallpaper, black mould patches and a musky smell.

 Ask to look in and behind wardrobes – student landlords often try to cover up any signs of damp.

 Rats, mice and other pests

 Infestations are another big problem in student houses!
 Common pests include mice, slugs, fruit flies, pigeons and sometimes even rats.

-We’re not going to lie – students are messy and leave food lying about for days.
+We’re not going to lie – (some) students are messy and leave food lying about for days.
 Even so, some houses have better defences than others against pesky invaders.

-When viewing a house don’t be afraid to check inside kitchen cupboards and work surfaces.
-Look for traps, rodent droppings and slug trails especially.
+When viewing a house don’t be afraid to check kitchen cupboards and work surfaces.
+Look for traps, rodent droppings and slug trails.